strongbox/strongbox-docs/Building-Strongbox-Against-Strongbox.md

 # General
 We like our dog food and we try it all the time! :)

-There will be many cases where you need to test things against either a full-blown Strongbox, or the `strongbox-web-core`.
+There will be many cases where you need to test things against either a full-blown Strongbox (via `strongbox-distribution` produced by the `strongbox-assembly`), or the `strongbox-web-core`.
 The following article shows you how to do so.

 # Pre-requisites